ampproject/amphtml/spec/amp-html-format.md

 <script custom-element="amp-carousel" src="https://cdn.ampproject.org/v0/amp-carousel-0.1.js" async></script>
 ```

-The script tag MUST have an async attribute and MUST have an `element` attribute referencing the name of the element.
+The script tag MUST have an async attribute and MUST have a `custom-element` attribute referencing the name of the element.

 Runtime implementations may use the name to render placeholders for these elements.